Hey Nutrition Lady

 These BBQ Tofu Bowls couldn't be easier.
 Made with crispy, oven-baked tofu and sheet pan veggies that are roasted at the same time, it's as simple as slinging your ingredients into the oven to cook and then layering them over some brown rice.

 If you've already got the rice cooked as part of your weekly batch cooking (Related: Batch Cooking for Beginners) then this recipe is a breeze!
-I use my favourite bottled BBQ sauce to keep things simple, but you could always make this Sugar-Free BBQ Sauce if you wanted to step things up.
+I use my favourite bottled BBQ sauce to keep things simple, but you could always make homemade if you prefer.
+If you have an air fryer, my crispy seasoned air fryer tofu would be great in this recipe as well.

 What's in this recipe?